scrtlabs/SecretNetwork/README.md

-engcli config chain-id enigma0 # now we won't need to type --chain-id enigma0 every time engcli config output json engcli config indent true engcli config trust-node true # Set to true if you trust the full-node you are connecting to, false otherwise
+engcli config chain-id enigma0 # now we won't need to type --chain-id enigma0 every time engcli config output json engcli config indent true engcli config trust-node true # true if you trust the full-node you are connecting to, false otherwise

 engd gentx --name a # generate a genesis transaction